limbernie/limbernie.github.io/_posts/2018-04-29-pinkys-palace-v2-walkthrough.md

 ![screenshot-9](/assets/images/posts/pinkys-palace-v2-walkthrough/screenshot-9.png)

-Now that `qsub` is on my machine I could perform preliminary reverse engineering and after stepping through the `main()` and `send()` function, the following can be summarized:
+Now that `qsub` is on my machine I could perform preliminary reverse engineering and after stepping through the `main()` and `send()` functions, the following can be summarized:

 * The program `qsub` has one argument - the message to `pinky`
 * The input password is less than or equal to 40 characters and is the value of `TERM` environment variable